- Snow Removal Routes (PDF - 3.1MB)

 - Post Wind Storm Sweeping Map (PDF - 4MB)

 - Comprehensive Emergency Management Plan 2015 (PDF - 2.1MB)

 The City of Kirkland uses an all hazards approach to disaster management.
-Our region is susceptible to a multitude of hazards, so taking an all-hazards approach allows the City to prepare for all events that may occur in the Pacific Northwest.
+Our region is susceptible to a multitude of hazards, so taking an all-hazards approach allows the City to prepare for incidents that may occur in the Pacific Northwest.

-The Office of Emergency Management is the focal point for emergency management planning in the City, but emergency management responsibilities in the City of Kirkland extend beyond the OEM to all municipal government departments and staff.
-The City's Comprehensive Emergency Management Plan provides a detailed description of the areas in which the City government takes an active role in preparing for, responding to and recovering from disasters.
+The Office of Emergency Management (OEM) is the focal point for emergency management planning in the City.
+The City's Comprehensive Emergency Management Plan provides a description of the areas in which the City government takes an active role in preparing for, responding to, and recovering from disasters.

-Emergency Management ultimately extends to each individual citizen in the community and to every business and community-based organization within the City of Kirkland.
-We believe that preparing for disasters is a community-wide responsibility, and it is the City’s policy to foster that philosophy at all levels.
+Emergency Management ultimately extends to each individual in the community and to every business and community-based organization within the City of Kirkland.
+We believe that preparing for disasters is a community-wide responsibility and the City’s intent to support individual efforts through information and opportunities to be involved.

-During disasters, the City will utilize an After-Hours Citizen information Line (425) 587-3637, the City's website, and social media to disseminate information pertaining to the emergency to the public.
+During disasters, the City will utilize an After-Hours Public information Line (425) 587-3637, the City's website, and social media to share information.

 Kirkland’s Office of Emergency Management is co-located with the Fire Department’s administrative offices on the upper level of City Hall at 123 5th Ave, Kirkland, WA 98033.